 Franklin-Lavoisier Prize

 The Franklin-Lavoisier Prize is the Science History Institute’s first international award.
-Named for Antoine-Laurent Lavoisier and Benjamin Franklin, two of the 18th century’s greatest minds, this prize recognizes meritorious efforts in the preservation or promotion of the entwined scientific heritage of France and the United States.
+Named for Antoine-Laurent Lavoisier and Benjamin Franklin, two of the 18th century’s greatest minds, this prize recognizes outstanding achievements and meritorious efforts that promote and advance the history and heritage of the chemical sciences and technology.

-The Franklin-Lavoisier Prize was established in 2007 by the late Bernard Bigot who served as president of the Fondation de la Maison de la Chimie, the Paris-based “house of chemistry” and cosponsor of the award.
+The Franklin-Lavoisier Prize was established in 2007 by the late Bernard Bigot who served as president of the Fondation de la Maison de la Chimie, the Paris-based “international house of chemistry” and cosponsor of the award.

 Winners of the Franklin-Lavoisier Prize